Following an epic rocking session, I said to my husband, “Taking care of her is by far the hardest but most rewarding thing I’ve ever done.”

 That Biblical phrase now resounds in my mind every time I feel inadequate for motherhood, or any task, because our God is infinitely more than adequate!

-This Scripture comes from the apostle Paul, who is defending his call to be an apostle, and yet admitting his ever-present need for Christ’s strength.
+This Scripture comes from the Paul, who is defending his call to be an apostle, and yet admitting his ever-present need for Christ’s strength.
 What an example for us.

 He is more than ready and able to be our Helper.
 His sustaining grace has no bounds.
 He has enabled you to bring new life into the world, and He will enable you to care for it by His Spirit.

 Trust in the Lord with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.

 This often quoted Scripture is very relevant in the postpartum season.